alex-v-fraser/setup_hass_macvlan/README.md

 # 🏠 Home Assistant on Synology with Its Own IP (macvlan)

-This script automates deploying **Home Assistant** on Synology NAS with Docker using a dedicated LAN IP address via `macvlan`.
+This script automates deploying **Home Assistant** on Synology NAS with [Container Manager](https://www.synology.com/en-global/dsm/packages/ContainerManager) using a dedicated LAN IP address via `macvlan`.
 It also sets up a **shim interface** for communication with the host and a **systemd service** for automatic startup.

 ---

 ## ✨ Features
-- Runs Home Assistant in **Docker** with a static LAN IP
+- Runs Home Assistant in **Docker** (Synology Container Manager) with a static LAN IP
 - Creates and manages a **macvlan** network (`hass_macvlan`)
 - Sets up a **shim interface** (`hass-shim`) so Synology host can reach HA
 - Creates an **autoboot script** (`hass_macvlan.sh`)